fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 	server.attach_volume "0e7a706c-340d-48b3-802d-192850387f93"

-If the volume id is unknown we can look it up using the Cloud Block Storage service.
-We will start by creating a `cbs_service` similar to our Compute Service:
+If the volume id is unknown you can look it up using the Cloud Block Storage service.
+Start by creating a `cbs_service` similar to our Compute Service:

 	cbs_service = Fog::Rackspace::BlockStorage.new({
   		:rackspace_username  => RACKSPACE_USER_NAME, # Your Rackspace Username